 Studies have shown that water jets can be effective at frightening some types of birds away – herons for example – which may appeal if you have a garden pond whose fish population you want to protect.

 And in the badger study we mentioned above, water jets were also tested and found to have some effect.
 Though not a very strong one.
 The devices did reduce food intake at the feeding station but not badger activity overall.

-As you can see, the water repeller is a rather more substantial piece of kit than the ultrasonic repellers we have looked at and needs a water supply.
+As you can see, the water repeller is rather more substantial than the ultrasonic repellers and needs a water supply.

 Many people are buying and using these for repelling wild animals such as deer or the neighbor’s cats.
-And it is debatable how well the work on water loving dogs like Labradors.
-Though of course taking a dip in your favorite pond is not the same as being squirted in the face.
+It is debatable how well they might work on water-loving dogs like Labradors.
+Though, of course, taking a dip in your favorite pond is not the same as being squirted in the face.